-- Throttles the spout.
+- It throttles the spout.
 Even a 0.5 mm crust at the spout base narrows the opening and turns a steady 4 g/s pour into a pulsing 6 g/s gush.
-You lose agitation control.
+You lose agitation control right when you need it most, during the bloom.

-- Adds thermal lag.
+- It adds thermal lag.
 Scale on the heating element or base insulates it.
 A Fellow Stagg EKG set to 96 °C may actually deliver water at 91–93 °C, dropping extraction yield by roughly 1–2% TDS.

-- Leaches off-flavors.
+- It leaches off-flavors.
 Old scale traps coffee oils and chlorine residue, releasing a chalky, papery note that mutes acidity and clarity in light roasts.

 How to spot scale buildup